 1. Physical abuse – this can be actual physical abuse or threatened, that results in pain, injury and/or fear; and it that can be a one-off incident or a series of incidents.

-Examples: a direct assault on the body (kicking, punching, spitting, pushing, slapping, eye injuries, shaking, choking, strangulation, etc.), smashing things, use of weapons, denying medical support or medications, being deprived of food and sleep.
+Examples: a direct assault on the body (kicking, punching, spitting, pushing, slapping, eye injuries, shaking, choking, strangulation, etc.), smashing things, using weapons, denying medical support or medications, being deprived of food and sleep.

-2. Sexual abuse – this can be actual or threatened, including sexual assault and the sexual abuse of children and it can be a one-off incident or a series of incidents and can be in different forms, ranging from sexual harassment to life-threatening rape.
+2. Sexual abuse can be actual or threatened, including sexual assault and the sexual abuse of children and it can be a one-off incident or a series of incidents.
+It can be in different forms, ranging from sexual harassment to life-threatening rape.

 Examples: being forced to have sex or be involved in sexual acts against your will, being made to watch pornography.

-3. Verbal abuse – this can be actual or threatened, done publicly or privately (including by electronic means) that is intended to intimidate, humiliate, insult or degrade.
+3. Verbal abuse can be actual or threatened, done publicly or privately (including by electronic means) intended to intimidate, humiliate, insult or degrade.

 Examples: threats (including physical threats), shouting, put-downs.

-4. Emotional/psychological abuse – this involves using manipulative behaviour to mentally, psychologically or emotionally control, coerce or harm.
+4. Emotional/psychological abuse involves using manipulative behaviour to mentally, psychologically or emotionally control, coerce or harm.